wshon/madedit-mod/README.txt

 ----------
 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then
-2. Change application name to 'MadEdit-Mod'
+2. Change application name string to 'MadEdit-Mod'
 3. Update cursor as NO_ENTRY sign while being out of window(Drag and Drop)
 4. Add debug output for Visual Studio
-5. Disable DND if caret is out of window(Drag and Drop)
+5. Disable DND and caret motion if caret is out of window(Drag and Drop)
 6. Left click on line number area to select one line/all(with Control pressed)
 7. Add area for bookmark instead of overwriting line number
 8. Left click on bookmark area to toggle bookmark
-7. Fix issue that caret was still moving while being out of window(Drag and Drop)
+9. Fix issue that caret was still moving while being out of window(Drag and Drop)
-8. Fix issue that should not do DND when user dropped the selection at the end of selection Update Simplified Chinese
+10. Fix issue that should not do DND when user dropped the selection at the end/begin of the selection
+11. Update Simplified Chinese

 Mod v0.2.9
 1. Auto fill column data while pasting in column mode(the lines would be automatically duplicated if the